-The NDIS Quality and Safeguards Commission (the NDIS Commission) is a new, independent government agency established to improve the quality and safety of NDIS supports and services.
+The NDIS Quality and Safeguards Commission (the NDIS Commission) is an independent government agency established to improve the quality and safety of NDIS supports and services.

 Our purpose is to work with people with disability, providers and the community to deliver nationally consistent, responsive and effective regulation for NDIS supports and services.

 We are looking for people who are committed to improving the safety and quality of NDIS services delivered to people with disability.